nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

  }
 ```

 While usually not as powerful as JSON schema or as flexible as custom functions this approach is usually well understood by other developers and don't require additional third-party libraries.
-Over the years I've begun to use this method less and less, primarily because I've come to favour microframeworks which do not offer this validation out-of-the-box in which case I prefer using custom functions or more powerful JSON schemas.
+Over the years I've begun to use this method less and less, primarily because I've come to favour microframeworks which do not offer this validation out-of-the-box.

 So what about sanitization, for example trimming whitespaces from request fields?
-Well; **don't**.
-Not in the backend at least unless you have very good reason.
+Well; as a rule of thumb **don't sanitize in the backend**.
 Providing valid input is the responsibility of the client app.
 If whitespace isn't allowed make sure your API validation rules don't accept it.

-Similarly don't i18n backend error messages; showing a good error message to the end-user is better left to the client app.
+Similarly I never translate backend error messages; showing a good error message to the end-user is better left to the client app.
 SPA's and mobile apps commonly run client-side validation before any request is made; your beautifully i18n backend API responses will go to waste.
 Similarly error messages are often tailored to the type of app (e.g. a shorter error message on mobile).
-Also, having full control over i18n in your client app and removing it from the backend greatly simplifies matters.
+Also, having full control over i18n in your client app and removing it from the backend greatly simplifies an already complex task.

 ## 7. Retrieve domain objects